severb/flowy/docs/tutorial/tutorial.rst

 .. note::

-    This tutorial tries to keep things easy to understand and not necessarly robust.
+    This tutorial tries to keep things easy to understand and not necessarily robust.
 As you may have noticed we are saving the resized image to the local disk.
 This assumes that all your workers will run on the same machine.
 As soon as you start to distribute the work across multiple